ruma/ruma/README.md

 them as a user.
 Check out the documentation [on docs.rs][docs] (or on [docs.ruma.dev][unstable-docs] if you use use the git dependency).

+You can find a low level Matrix client in the [ruma-client repository](https://github.com/ruma/ruma-client).

 You can also find a small number of examples in our dedicated [examples repository](https://github.com/ruma/examples).